Permitted Development Rights

-The range of PD rights is long and complex, applying to varying types of buildings, developers (such as Local Authorities or telecommunication operators) and developments (for example, agricultural or temporary uses of land).
+The range of PD rights is long and complex, applying to various types of buildings, developers (such as Local Authorities or telecommunication operators) and developments (for example, agricultural or temporary uses of land).
 The GPDO is also subject to changes from central Government and therefore, if in doubt and in order to ensure a correct interpretation of legislation it is always best to check with the Planning Department if you are unsure as to what is the latest version of the GPDO.
 The original GPDO and legislation amending it can be found here.

 Permitted Development Rights Withdrawn

 In some areas of the country, permitted development rights will be restricted.
 These areas, known as 'designated areas' (or Article 2(3) land), include Conservation Areas, Areas of Outstanding Natural Beauty and National Parks.
-The entirety of the Isles of Scilly is designated a Conservation Area and Area of Outstanding Natural Beauty and the restrictions these designations enforce, are included within the details of the GPDO and listed below.
+The entirety of the Isles of Scilly is designated a Conservation Area and Area of Outstanding Natural Beauty (Article2(3) Land) and the restrictions these designations enforce, are included within the details of the GPDO and listed below.
 However, in line with the Conservation Area designation, Article 4 of the Town and Country (General Permitted Development) Order 1995 (as amended) allows for Local Planning Authorities to restrict PD rights even further.
 This is referred to as an Article 4 Direction and the implications of these and the Conservation Area designation on householder PD rights can be quite constraining.
 You can view the full list of constraints that apply to the Isles of Scilly on the Heritage, Conservation and Environment pages of this website.